TMGron/MCM2027/_pages/logistics.md

 * Type A (two flat parallel pins) and
 * Type B (two flat parallel pins plus a round grounding pin).

+#### Printing
+We do not have printers available at the conference venue, but you may print your documents at at [Illinois Tech Office Services](https://iitofficeservices.myprintdesk.net), located in MTCC.